 9. Concentrations of Credit Risk Financial instruments which potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, accounts and trade receivables and leases and mortgages receivable.
-The Company maintains its cash and cash equivalents, including a money market account, at a large bank and a tax-free municipal money market fund at a large brokerage firm.
-At times, the bank deposits may exceed Federal Deposit Insurance Corporation (FDIC) and the brokerage account may exceed Securities Investor Protection Corporation (SIPC) limits.
-In addition to SIPC protection, the broker also maintains excess SIPC insurance with a large and reputable insurance carrier.
+The Company maintains its cash and cash equivalents, including a money market account, at a large bank.
+At times, the bank deposits may exceed Federal Deposit Insurance Corporation (FDIC) limits.
 Concentrations of credit risk with respect to trade receivables are limited due to a large customer base.
 Also, based on the Company's credit evaluation, trade receivables are often collateralized by the equipment sold.

 10. Commitments In addition to the warehouse and office space leased from the Sheila Steiner Revocable Trust (see Note 8), the Company leases an additional warehouse facility from an unrelated third party under an operating lease expiring in December 2014.
 Minimum future rental commitments for both leases approximate the following:

-Years ending June 30),
+- Years ending hine 30

-2012 \$ 164,500

-2013 170,300
+2013 \$170,300

 2014 174,000

 2015 66,200

-2016 -
+2016

+2017

-Total \$ 575,000
+Total \$410,500

-Rent expense under all leases aggregated approximately \$163,700 and \$188,000 for the years ended June 30, 2011 and 2010, respectively.
+Rent expense under all leases aggregated approximately \$175,700 and \$163,700 for the years ended June 30, 2012 and 2011, respectively.

-As of June 30, 2010, the Company had no outstanding letters of credit.
+As of June 30, 2012, the Company had no outstanding letters of credit.